What would you do with that money if treatment was affordable? Find out if your insurance covers treatment now!

 Recovery is One Step Away

 No matter the substance, facilities across the United States offer comprehensive rehab and detox services for those looking to recover from addiction and dependence.
-If you or someone you know is struggling with a substance abuse problem, contact Rehabs.com today or call 1-844-370-4910.
+If you or someone you know is struggling with a substance abuse problem, visit Rehabs.com today.
 We can help you find a conveniently located facility offering specialized, professional treatment to meet your needs.
 Wherever you are, a healthy recovery from substance abuse is possible, and you can start today.

 We used the U.S. Substance Abuse and Mental Health Service Administration’s 2013 National Survey of Substance Abuse Treatment Services and 2013 U.S. Census Bureau state data to calculate each state’s prevalence of clients in treatment overall and for specific substance abuse.
 The data were also used to chart facilities offering specific substance abuse treatments and the change in the number of these facilities over time.